MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 from students because a single bad exam would not be that bad any more and very likely lead to better students.
-Students would be better on the paper (because the tutor should only be able to improve himself by the new exam and also his student should be able to achive better results in the exam) and in the real world.
+Students would be better on the paper (because the tutor should only be able to improve himself by the new exam and also his student should be able to achieve better results in the exam) and in the real world.
 Students would get an incentive to repeat what they did not understand before.
 They would get an incentive to help other students.
 For free.
 And it would not be that much more work for the university.
 I think it is easier